MicrosoftDocs/azure-docs/articles/reliability/reliability-cosmos-nosql.md

 * Randomly determining the target region for a read or write operation on a per-request basis

-* Using a round-robin policy to determine the target region for a read or write operation on a per-request basis
+* Using a round-robin policy to determine the target region for a read or write operation on a per-request basis.

-- **Avoid dependency on replication lag**
+##### Avoid dependency on replication lag

 You can't configure multiple-region write accounts for strong consistency.
 The region that's being written to responds immediately after Azure Cosmos DB replicates the data locally while asynchronously replicating the data globally.

 Though it's infrequent, a replication lag might occur on one or a few partitions when you're geo-replicating data.
 Replication lag can occur because of a rare blip in network traffic or higher-than-usual rates of conflict resolution.

 For instance, an architecture in which the application writes to Region A but reads from Region B introduces a dependency on replication lag between the two regions.
 However, if the application reads and writes to the same region, performance remains constant even in the presence of replication lag.

-- **Evaluate session consistency usage for write operations**
+##### Evaluate session consistency usage for write operations

 In session consistency, you use the session token for both read and write operations.